 MAKE THE DATE WITH MONEY: This is from our old calendar board.
 I simply adhered a strip of velcro onto the board to display the date in coins.
 For example, if the date is April 28th, there should be 28 cents displayed on the board.
 The extra coins hang on a strip of velcro on the side.
 FYI, there are velcro dots on the back of the coins so that the kids can practice with real money.

-DAYS IN SCHOOL: I was inspired to create the Days In School printable (download instructions below) after seeing it on Homeschool Creations.
+DAYS IN SCHOOL: I was inspired to create the Days In School printable (available for purchase below) after seeing it on Homeschool Creations.
 However, I created my own version of the printable and the numbers so that there was enough space to hole-punch them and hang them on the rings.
 The rings are hanging from thumb tacks.
 All of the pieces are laminated for durability.

 We keep track of how many days we have been in school…while working on place value at the same time.
 I love the visual aspect of adding the cups underneath it.
 (Cups are attached to the board with velcro.)
 The kids add a stick for each day.
 Once they have ten sticks in the cup labeled “ones”, we rubber band them and move them to the cup labeled “tens”…and so forth.
 I wanted to use plain ole popsicle sticks, but my cups would not hold enough of them.
 So, I used these smaller sticks instead.